-- St. Bernadette's RC School opened (initially at St. Joseph's in Boronia). - The Basin Junior Field Naturalist Club formed. - The Basin Pensioners Association became known as The Basin Elderly Citizens Club. - Urban status to The Basin Fire Brigade.

-- "Ash Wednesday" bushfires.
+- St. Bernadette's RC School opened (initially at St. Joseph's in Boronia). - The Basin Junior Field Naturalist Club formed. - The Basin Pensioners Association became known as The Basin Elderly Citizens Club. - Urban status to The Basin Fire Brigade. - "Ash Wednesday" bushfires.
 Forty-seven lives lost in Victoria. - 1st The Basin Venturers formed. - George Hill wins Australian Caterer of the year. - The Basin Theatre Group consolidates 2 blocks of land in Doongalla Road. - The Basin Fire Brigade "Shaft Award" instigated. - The Triangle upgraded with a car park, and a path beside it covered by a pergola.
 Children's play equipment and barbecues installed. - The Basin Junior Fire Brigade reformed. - Permission of husbands no longer required for the issue of passports to wives. - Cottage homes closed at The Basin Salvation Army.

-- Erection of new Scout Hall on Triangle commences. - The Basin Red Cross closes. - Neil Whittorn takes over The Basin Post Office. - The Basin Theatre Group registered as an incorporated association. - First Carols by Candlelight in The Triangle. - Snow recorded in The Basin. - Oak tree in Doongalla Road classified by the National Trust. - Clubrooms erected at Lilydale Bowmans Club.
+- Erection of new Scout Hall on Triangle commences. - The Basin Red Cross closes.

+- · Neil Whittorn takes over The Basin Post Office. - The Basin Theatre Group registered as an incorporated association. - First Carols by Candlelight in The Triangle. - Snow recorded in The Basin. - Road constructed across the creek in the Ravine. - Oak tree in Doongalla Road classified by the National - Clubrooms erected at Lilydale Bowmans Club.

 - The Basin Football Club Seniors win their second premiership (Div.
 3). - The Basin Primary School involved in Victoria's 150th year celebrations.
-Time capsule containing school memorabilia buried. - The Basin Netball Club registered. - The Basin Central Shopping Centre opens. - The Basin Primary School opens a recycle shop. - Lookout tower at One Tree Hill closed for safety reasons.
+Time capsule containing school memorabilia buried on school grounds.
+To be opened in 2035. - The Basin Netball Club registered. - The Basin Central Shopping Centre opens. - The Basin Primary School opens a recycle shop. - Construction of all roads in the Ravine commences. - Rowville Drive-In closes. - Lookout tower at One Tree Hill closed for safety reasons.